CitiesSkylinesMods/DocumentationWiki/Writerside/topics/General.md

 ### Compatibility

-_Use these options to customise the inbuilt mod compatibility checker..._
+_Use these options to customize the inbuilt mod compatibility checker..._

 #### Scan for known incompatible mods on startup